Enoc Perez Paradise

 Moran & Spiga Gallery

 Curator: Christina Strassfield

 Enoc Perez is a contemporary Puerto Rican born multimedia artist best known for his paintings and oil stick drawings.
-Perez’s Guild Hall exhibition, Paradise, will explore the theme of natural and man-made calamities.
+Perez’s Guild Hall exhibition, Paradise, will explore the theme of natural disasters.
 Through large-scale paintings, Perez refers to the devastation that Puerto Rico experienced during the 2017 Hurricane Maria.
 Instead of focusing on the physical destruction, the artist paints bent, but not broken, palm trees to represent the hope that Puerto Rico will move forward and recover.
-Other paintings depict spontaneous memorials made up of candles, flowers and photos of the deceased.
-Paradise will be exhibited in Guild Hall’s Moran and Spiga Galleries and will primarily be made up of works that have never been exhibited.

 TIMED TICKETS AND VISITOR INFORMATION

 To ensure the health and safety of its visitors in response to the COVID-19 pandemic, Guild Hall has instituted the following measures: